GregorR/upfs/README.md

 ```
 # mkdir /mnt/home_s
-# mount -t vfat -o check=s,shortname=winnt,uid=0,gid=0,umask=077 /dev/sdb1 /mnt/home_s
+# mount -t vfat -o shortname=winnt,uid=0,gid=0,umask=077 /dev/sdb1 /mnt/home_s
 # mount -t upfs /mnt/home_p:/mnt/home_s /home
 ```

-Note in particular that for FAT, `check=s,shortname=winnt` is very important, to make the case sensitivity of the store and permissions directories the same.
-If the permissions directory is case sensitive and the store directory is case insensitive, the permissions are bypassable, so be careful!
+Note that for FAT32 on Linux in particular, shortname=winnt is necessary to assure all names are case-preserving.

 When `upfs` is used directly, instead of through `mount.upfs`, you likely want `allow_others`.
 Do NOT enable `default_permissions`: `upfs` implements